e-oj/Magic-Grid/README.md

 #### Step 3

 You're good to go!
-The library can be referenced via the global variable, MagicGrid.
+If you used a script tag, the library can be referenced via the global variable, MagicGrid.

 ```javascript
 let magicGrid = new MagicGrid(...);